zeiss-microscopy/OAD/ZEN-API/README.md

 Remark: As of right now Internal Scripting offers a lot more functionality, which is not directly available via ZEN API (yet).
 For example all the ZEN internal image processing and image analysis function are not integrated into ZEN API

-## Supported ZEN and ZEN core Versions

-- ZEN API is supported by ZEN (blue) and ZEN core starting with version starting with 3.11 (or better).
-- Not all API methods will work for every system or software version
-- The [ZEN API Documentation](../ZEN-API/documentation/ZEN_API_Documentation_20250509.md) is always based on the latest ZEN or ZEN core release
-- :arrow_right: ZEN API supports Light Microscopy Systems (LM) as well as Electron Microscopes (EM) - But not all functions are available for both.

 ## Key Features

-In its core, ZEN APi is a programming interface that overs various method to control the imaging system from the outside.To give a brief overview here some highlights:
+In its core, ZEN API is a programming interface that overs various method to control the imaging system from the outside.To give a brief overview here some highlights:

 - **Managing ZEN Experiments and Acquisition**
   - Check available experiments